O3 Loss

 -

-Temperature below PSC formation (194 K) since December
+Temperature below PSC formation (194 K) since early December

 2. Ozone above SAOZ station